 THE MUDDY VERDICT

-Good for: Anyone looking for a buzzy local prep with positive values, but with all the extra curricular trimmings, with the ability to feed into all the top national senior schools.
-The school actively outreaches to the community and other local schools.
-Anyone who likes the ethos of a non-selective school.
+Good for: Anyone looking for a buzzy prep with positive values, but with all the extra curricular trimmings that feeds into all the top national senior schools.
+It’s also right up your street if you prefer the ethos of a non-selective school.

-Not for: Parents looking for English eccentricity; starchy uniforms and anyone expecting absolutely everything to be pristine.
+Not for: Parents looking for English eccentricity; starchy uniforms and a pressure cooker environment.

 Do you know a brilliant school that you think I should feature in the Muddy Good Schools Guide?
 Get in touch at firstname.lastname@example.org